benjiJonsson/CS5099-Masters-Dissertation/README.md

 ## Summary

-This is the repository for my masters dissertation paper in CS5099 'Dissertation in Computer Science from the University of St Andrews.
-The goal of the paper is to create a general method for grading Sudoku puzzles.
-Grade: (18/20) Distinction.
+CS5099 Dissertation in Computer Science from the University of St Andrews.
+The goal of the paper is to create a general method for grading Sudoku puzzles using Minimal Unsatisfiable Sets.
+GPA: (18/20) Distinction.
 Please see Appendix of paper (attatched as PDF in repository) for detailed instructions on running the generating and grading algorithms.

 ## Abstract